 A stay in Milan of any duration would be incomplete without seeing the Duomo di Milano.
 Milan’s cathedral is quite a spectacular sight.
-Those who pass by frequently still marvel in its architectural aesthetic as well as its religious value as the seat of the Archbishop of Milan, dedicated to the Nativity of St Mary.
+Those who pass by frequently still marvel at its architectural aesthetic as well as its religious value as the seat of the Archbishop of Milan, dedicated to the Nativity of St Mary.
 Its Gothic beauty is the result of almost 600 years of construction and today it is Italy’s largest and Europe’s second-largest church.

 Piazza del Duomo

 Of course, if expats visit the Duomo di Milano they will find themselves in the Piazza del Duomo, the main square of Milan.
-Right in Milan’s centre, the square is a focal point for the city’s art, culture and social scene surrounded significant buildings, the Royal Palace, and commercial activities.
+Right in Milan’s centre, the square is a focal point for the city’s art, culture and social scene surrounded by significant buildings, the Royal Palace, and commercial activities.
 This piazza is one of the main tourist attractions of the city.

 Galleria Vittorio Emanuele II

 Moving along from the piazza, expats will find the country’s oldest shopping mall, designed in 1861 by the architect Giuseppe Mengoni.
-From the mosaic floors to the large glass dome overhead and the paintings at its base, there is much to learn from its architectural and artistic offerings.
+From the mosaic floors and the large glass dome overhead to the paintings at its base, there is much to learn from its architectural and artistic offerings.
 The mall houses upmarket stores of Gucci, Prada and Versace as well as bars and restaurants, which are sure to come with a hefty bill thanks to tourist pricing.

 Teatro alla Scala